aarong/feedme-client/DEV.md

   The transport must subsequently emit either `connected` or `disconnected` as appropriate.

-  The client will not call this method unless the transport state is `disconnected`.
+  The library will not call this method unless the transport state is `disconnected`.

+  If a synchronous connection error occurs, the transport must emit `connecting` and `disconnect(err)`.
+It must not throw an error.

 - `transport.send(msg)`

-  Allows the client to send a string message to the server.
+  Allows the client library to send a `string` message to the server.

-  The client will not call this method unless the transport state is `connected`.
+  The library will not call this method unless the transport state is `connected`.

+  If a synchronous transmission error occurs, the transport must emit `disconnect(err)`.
+It must not throw an error.

 - `transport.disconnect([err])`

-  Allows the client to tell the transport to disconnect from the server.
+  Allows the client library to tell the transport to disconnect from the server.

   The transport state must become `disconnected` and the `disconnect` event must be emitted synchronously.